livelifelively/documentation-driven-development-tools/src/workflows/dev/4-task-implementation.md

 # Workflow: Task Implementation

+## Workflow Definition

+### Objective

-**Objective:** To define a standardized, repeatable process for an AI Assistant to implement a `*.task.md` document, ensuring all contextual documentation is reviewed and the implementation adheres to the specifications defined in the DDD framework.
+To define a standardized, repeatable process for an AI Assistant to implement a `*.task.md` document, ensuring all contextual documentation is reviewed and the implementation adheres to the specifications defined in the DDD framework.

+### Participants

+- Human Developer
-**Participants:** Human Developer, AI Assistant
+- AI Assistant

+### Trigger

-**Trigger:** The Human Developer assigns a `*.task.md` file to the AI Assistant for implementation.
+The Human Developer assigns a `*.task.md` file to the AI Assistant for implementation.

-> **Note:** For detailed instructions on using the CLI, see the main [README.md](../../README.md).
+### Control Model

+**AI-Led (Autonomous)** - The AI Assistant autonomously executes the implementation plan as documented in the task.
+The Human Developer initiates the workflow, monitors progress, and provides final approval.

 ---